 As nursing students, we learned so much with the projects!
 It’s unbelievable that as a group we helped over 1,000 Peruvians.
 The project was more than I could have ever imagined!
 I came back a more confident nursing student because of the IVHQ program.
 Rebecca Sackman (IVHQ Nursing Volunteer)

 What nursing abroad placements are available in specialist fields?

 Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in India (Delhi), Vietnam (Ho Chi Minh City), Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Costa Rica, Argentina, Guatemala, Zambia and Uganda.

-Examples of nurse volunteer opportunities with IVHQ include:
+Examples of nurse volunteer abroad opportunities with IVHQ include:

 - Occupational Therapy in Vietnam